-Rev. Sarah resides in Middleborough, Massachusetts, with her husband, a senior research fellow at the Center for Youth and Communities at Brandeis University.
+Rev. Sarah resides in Middleborough, Massachusetts, with her husband, a retired senior research fellow at the Center for Youth and Communities at Brandeis University.
 They have two grown daughters.
 Rev. Sarah is part of an interfaith family, with ties to the White Plains Community Church in White Plains, NY; the Shoreline Unitarian Universalist Society in Madison, CT; First Church and Parish in Dedham, MA; and Temple Beth David in Westwood, MA.

 Rev. Sarah has degrees from Northwestern University, Simmons College and Boston University.
 She served for eight years as a medical and patients’ librarian at Metropolitan State Hospital, a state psychiatric hospital in Waltham, Massachusetts.
 She left in 1984 to become a consultant for library services to people with a wide variety of disabilities for the state’s library agency – the Massachusetts Board of Library Commissioners.

 Rev. Sarah left the agency in 1987 to start her family, and shortly thereafter began volunteering with the constituencies she had served.
 She spent ten years on the board of directors of an urban community mental health center, and six years as an elected library trustee for the town of Medfield.
 When her youngest was in the fourth grade, she became a Special Education teacher aide at her school, working with about 35 children a year with a variety of cognitive, emotional and physical impairments.